Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. Is the IRS storing credit card information?

-A. No. IRS does not have access to credit card numbers or directly participate in the credit card transactions.
+A. No. The IRS does not have access to credit card numbers or directly participate in the credit card transactions.
 The IRS relies on private credit card processors to verify the validity of the card and line of credit.
 The processors forward the appropriate tax payment information to the IRS.

 Q. Where can I get additional information about IRS e-file?